 Ron is active on the worldwide jazz scene and has built a dynamic career including several successful international tours.
 He cites piano giants Oscar Peterson, Art Tatum and Thelonious Monk as inspirations, but his clean, energetic, joyous playing style is uniquely his own.

 Ron is the unusual combination of a virtuoso pianist and an entertainer.
 He reads audiences and connects, creating a multi-textured musical mix that keeps listeners on the edge of their seats.

-On any given night, Ron's set list might include Coldplay, Beatles, Jimi Hendrix or classic Tatum.
+On any given night, Ron's set list might include Coldplay, Beatles, Jimi Hendrix or classic jazz.
 The result is a magnificent mix of instrumental and experimental, and as importantly, an unforgettable evening out.

 After early studies at The Royal Conservatory of Music in Toronto, Ron studied with Darwyn Aitken—himself a student of jazz legend Peterson, and classical great (and George Gershwin's brother-in-law) David Saperton.
-In 2005, Ron was awarded the Japan Foundation's prestigious Uchida Fellowship for the Performing Arts, as well as the position of Visiting Scholar at Tokyo's Hosei University.
+Ron is a recipient of the Japan Foundation's prestigious Uchida Fellowship for the Performing Arts, and was Visiting Scholar at Tokyo's Hosei University.

 When he isn’t wowing audiences around the world, Ron sits on the boards of numerous charities (he is Past Secretary of The Glenn Gould Foundation,) publishes articles on music, law and linguistics, and practices yoga.
-He is married to the beautiful and highly-hyphenated Daniela Nardi, the award-winning, Italian-Canadian, singer-songwriter of jazz-pop, with whom Ron co-produced her acclaimed Espresso Manifesto recording.
+He is married to Daniela Nardi, the award-winning, Italian-Canadian, singer-songwriter of jazz-pop, with whom Ron co-produced her acclaimed Espresso Manifesto recording.
 The couple call Toronto home.

 Real World Artist Management